Mehardeep79/Mehardeep79/README.md

 ## 🧑‍💻 About Me

 I'm a passionate Software Engineer specializing in Python and C++.
-My work ranges from building intelligent AI solutions to developing robust embedded and networking systems.
+My work ranges from building intelligent AI solutions/ Machine Learning Models to developing robust embedded and networking systems.

 ## 🚀 Top Skills